ministryofjustice/hmpps-spring-boot-sqs/README.md

 When SQS messages fail to be processed by the main queue they are sent to the Dead Letter Queue (DLQ).
 We then find ourselves in one of the following scenarios:

 * The failure was transient and a retry will allow the message to be processed
-* The failure was due to an unrecoverable error and we want to discard the message
+* The failure was due to an unrecoverable error and we want to discard the message while we investigate the error and fix it

 Class `HmppsQueueResource` provides endpoints to retry and purge messages on a DLQ.